ComedicChimera/chai-lang.dev/chaisite/docs/content/startup_guide/chapter4.md

 can see above it is possible to override their definitions in lower scopes.
 The variable `x` is shadowed by a variable of the same name defined in a lower scope.

+You can also define variables in the head of the if expression itself.
+Simple write a variable declaration followed by a semicolon and the conditional expression for the if expression inside the if header.

+    if let x = random_number(); x % 2 == 0 do
+        println(x, "is even")

+Note that if variables will shadow variables in our scopes and are only visible within the block or branch expression of the if expression.